-Antimicrobial sales and distribution data and antimicrobial use data are not the same.
+Antimicrobial sales and distribution data and antimicrobial use data are different.

-In the absence of accurate antimicrobial use data, sales and distribution data are often incorrectly used as a proxy for use data, even though sales do not represent actual use of the products.
+In the absence of accurate antimicrobial use data, sales and distribution data are often incorrectly used as a direct proxy for use data, even though sales do not represent actual use of the products.
 Sales and distribution data represent the volume of antimicrobials sold into distribution, and thus represent the maximum amount of product that could have been administered to animals.
 (For example, veterinarians and animal producers may purchase drugs, but may not actually administer them to animals, or they may be administered in later years.)
 The data do not represent the amount of antimicrobials that were ultimately administered to any animals, and for what indication (e.g., to treat an active infection or risk of infection).
-Without adequate collection of antimicrobial use data, including context for use such as disease indication, an accurate picture of use cannot be generated, and thus is not available to optimize antimicrobial stewardship or evaluate associations between antimicrobial use and AMR.
+Without adequate collection of antimicrobial use data, including context for use such as disease indication, an accurate picture of use cannot be generated, and thus is not available to optimize antimicrobial stewardship, or understand the full public health impact between antimicrobial use and AMR.